As part of our "We buy any house" series, we're writing about property issues, and how you can solve them.

 Remember the key issues

-Your buyer needs to see themselves in the property.
+If you do decide to go ahead and get the property ready for sale on the open market, remember the key idea: Your buyer needs to see themselves in the property.
 This means clean, tidy, and carrying out as many repairs done as you can.
 But remember that house in disrepair doesn’t mean an unsellable home.
 It just means that work needs doing to get things on track.